 It's not to say that she never prepared meals from scratch, it's just that the above packaged foods were my favorites.
 (For the record, I stopped blaming my parents for all of their short-comings after the birth of my first child when I realized that parenthood ain't easy and both of my parents did their darned best.)

-Fast forward to today, my grown-up dietary lifestyle has taken a turn for the old-fashioned – homemade food from scratch using Real ingredients – milk, butter, cream, eggs, meat, vegetables – the more seasonal, local, and sustainable the better.
+My grown-up dietary lifestyle has taken a turn for the old-fashioned – homemade food from scratch using Real ingredients – milk, butter, cream, eggs, meat, vegetables – and the more seasonal, local, and sustainable the better.
 Very little that we eat comes from a package, and most of the items in my fridge and pantry will rot if uneaten – a good sign that our food is not fake!

 Despite my 180 degree shift from the processed, nutrient-deficient foods of my youth, I have to admit that I still associate many of these foods with comfort and emotional nourishment.
 Luckily, with Real food and a tiny bit of effort, you can have your nostalgia and eat it too.

 The classic grilled cheese sandwich with real food ingredients

 Margarine or conventional butter2 Tablespoons or more of real butter from grass-fed cows

 whole wheat or white breadsprouted grain or traditionally soured sourdough bread 2 slices Kraft singlesThinly sliced cheddar cheese from grass-fed cows (bonus for raw cheese)